 Students must follow the policy for RPSB in regards to use of electronic devices and eating or drinking on the school bus.

-CHILDREN MUST NOT RUSH INTO THE STREET OR ROAD AFTER LEAVING THE SCHOOL BUS!
-WARN YOUR CHILD OF THE IMPORTANCE OF STOPPING TO LOOK BOTH WAYS BEFORE ENTERING OR CROSSING THE STREET!

 School Bus Discipline

 The bus driver is responsible for getting all of his passengers to school and back home safely.
 The better everyone cooperates by following the rules for bus riders, the better and safer the bus driver can do his job.
 Therefore, those who violate the rules are subject to the following disciplinary action: